Cebu gov calls for better services, guidelines at Kawasan Falls

-During the meeting, it was revealed that the tour guides get an income of P170 per group of five persons.
-The P30 goes to the association or cooperative.
+During the meeting, it was revealed that the tour guides only get an income of P170 per group of five persons.
+The other P30 goes to the association or cooperative.

 The municipality has promised to continue amending the guidelines, taking into consideration the complaints of visitors.

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.